imagej/ij1-patcher/README.md

 ## How does it work?

-The runtime patching works by calling [Javassist](http://www.javassist.org), a library offering tools to manipulate Java bytecode.
+The runtime patches are applied through [Javassist](http://www.javassist.org), a library offering tools to manipulate Java bytecode.
 This is needed to get the changes into ImageJ 1.x code.
+The runtime patches live in `LegacyInjector`, `LegacyExtensions` and `LegacyHeadless` (the latter being applied only when the headless hacks are asked for).

-To offer encapsulated ImageJ 1.x, a new special-purpose class loader is created that contains only the patched ImageJ 1.x classes, plus a select few classes required for callbacks.
-The central class here is `LegacyHooks`, an abstract base class which gets called by the patched ImageJ 1.x classes at appropriate times, e.g. when an exception needs to be displayed.
+To offer an encapsulated ImageJ 1.x instance, a new special-purpose class loader (to be precise, a LegacyClassLoader) is created that contains only the patched ImageJ 1.x classes, plus a select few classes required for callbacks.
+In addition, it will share the very special `LegacyHooks` class with the calling class loader (i.e. this class will not be defined in the legacy class loader, but its class definition as per the calling class loader will be reused).

+The patched ImageJ 1.x classes interact with the "outside" world via the `LegacyHooks` class, an abstract base class which gets called by the patched ImageJ 1.x classes at appropriate times, e.g. when an exception needs to be displayed.

+By default, the patched ImageJ 1.x will instantiate the `EssentialLegacyHooks` specialization of the `LegacyHooks` and install these hooks into the `_hooks` field that gets patched into the `ij.IJ` class.
+That way, there is always an instance, and the patched code does not check for `null` first.
+The `EssentialLegacyHooks` will also look for an initializer class -- to be loaded in ImageJ 1.x' `PluginClassLoader` -- and if one is found, instantiate and run it as a `Runnable`.
+By default, the initializer class is `net.imagej.legacy.plugin.LegacyInitializer` -- to support ImageJ2 -- but it can be overridden by setting the system property `ij1.patcher.initializer` to the class name to use instead.

+To add new extensions, the `LegacyExtensions` class should be extended by
+* adding the necessary extension points at the end of the `LegacyHooks` class (with default implementations, for forward compatibility, so that users of `ij1-patcher` are able to use subclasses of `LegacyHooks` without requiring changes after upgrading to a new `ij1-patcher` version),
+* adding a new method to the end that applies the necessary runtime patches,
+* and calling that method in `LegacyExtensions`' `injectHooks` method.

+As the `LegacyHooks` class definition needs to be shared with the calling class loader, it **must not** use any ImageJ 1.x classes!

 For details about the headless mode, see the section below.